DaveMBush/davembush.github.io/source/_posts/replacing-element-array-rxjs.md

 Merging Arrays?
 ---------------

 But the problem you'll run into almost immediately is that now that we have the array split in two, how are we going to merge them back together again?
 For this, we would need the `Observable.merge()` method.
 But, arrays are not `Observables`.

-So, let's rethink this problem.
+Now, let's rethink this problem.
 What if we turn the array into an observable?

 Observable Arrays
 -----------------